-The Agency shares those concerns.
-Thus, for this draft Plan, the IPA has not made additional adjustments to the REC Pricing Model.344 If additional federal guidance is released related to the domestic content adder, the Agency may reconsider inclusion of an upward adjustment to the ITC level used in the REC Pricing Model for the filed Plan.
+The Agency shares those concerns. -Thus, for this 2024 Long-Termdraft Plan, the IPA has not made additional adjustments to the REC Pricing Model related to the ITC.362 If additional federal guidance is released related to the domestic content adder, the Agency may reconsider inclusion of an upward adjustment to the ITC level used in the REC Pricing Model for the filed Plan.

-The proposed REC prices for the 2024-2025 delivery year are based on a REC Pricing Model built off the ICC-Approved REC Pricing model contained in the 2022 Long-Term Plan and certain inputs that were updated for the 2023-2024 Delivery Year.345 The following updates were also made for the draft 2024 Long-Term Plan and are discussed in more detail in Appendix D:
+The proposed REC prices for the 2024-252025 delivery year are based on a REC Pricing Model built off the ICC-Approved REC Pricing model contained in the 2022 Long-Term Plan and certain inputs that were updated for the 2023-242024 Delivery Year.363 The following updates were also made for the draft 2024 Long-Term Plan and are discussed in more detail in Appendix D:

-- Updated cost data from the most recent NREL benchmarking report - Updated net metering rates - Updated AC/DC ratios and capacity factors based on energized Illinois Shines projects346 - Updated interconnection costs for community solar projects based on a survey of completed community solar projects conducted in July 2023.
+- Updated cost data from the most recent NREL benchmarking report - Updated net metering rates - Updated AC/DC ratios and capacity factors based on energized Illinois Shines projects364 - Updated interconnection costs for community solar projects based on a survey of completed community solar projects conducted in July 2023- - Updated interest rates used for construction loans - Technical corrections to various formulas, calculations, and inputs